jackdally/lre_manager/scripts/database/README.md

 **What it does**:
 - Creates the new `wbs_element` table with hierarchical structure support
 - Adds `wbs_element_id` column to `ledger_entry` table for backward compatibility
-- Creates sample hierarchical WBS elements for existing programs
+- Creates sample hierarchical WBS elements for existing programs (only if none exist)
 - Updates existing ledger entries to reference the new WBS elements
 - Adds database indexes for performance optimization
 - Creates triggers for automatic timestamp updates